Policy last updated

 Step 1: School submits an application

-Through the online application form, schools must provide:
+In the application schools must provide:

 - a description of concerns of any potential trees/branches